Bazaruto and the south coast, Mozambique

 Five villas have a direct ocean view, situated on top of the dunes overlooking the beach.
 The other five are more secluded and have a view over the mangrove forest and Ilha de Moçambique.
 The villas have been designed by Edward van Vliet using a mixture of African and modern designs.
 Each has its own private lounge area, large bed and en-suite bathroom with both a bath and a shower.
 There is a large deck area, perfect for sundowners and relaxing.
 In two of the villas an extra bedroom is included for two children or an extra adult.
 The extra bedroom has its own separate loo and basin.

 Guests at Coral Lodge 15.41 can enjoy a wide range of activities during their stay.
 Relax and simply enjoy the resort, the beach and the water sports or explore Mozambique's rich history and the culture of the Macua people.
-Watersports include diving, snorkeling, canoeing, sailing, windsurfing, fishing and whale watching between August and October.
+Watersports include diving, snorkelling, canoeing, sailing, windsurfing, fishing and whale watching between August and October.

 Ten minutes away is llha de Moçambique, the only UNESCO World Heritage site in Mozambique and one of the few on the African continent.
 A local guide is on hand to share his knowledge of the fascinating history and stories of the area.
-Also on offer is the opportunity to join the chef on his visit to the local market and then learn to cook his favorite Mozambican dishes back at the lodge.
+Also on offer is the opportunity to join the chef on his visit to the local market and then learn to cook his favourite Mozambican dishes back at the lodge.

 Coral Lodge 15.41 has seven spacious villas.
 For optimal privacy and relaxation the living space includes informal sitting areas, a bedroom, a bathroom and a big terrace.
 In two of the villas an extra bedroom is included for two children or an extra adult.
 The extra bedroom has his own separate toilet and basin.
 Five villas have direct ocean view situated on top of the dunes at the boarder of the beach.
 The other five villas also situated on top of the dunes, are more secluded and have direct view on the mangrove forest and Ilha de Mocambique.